juliaguida/oystercard/sequence/onsite/week10.md

 #### Monday

-The careers team will be running sessions this week to help you with your preparation for the job hunt.

 * 10.00am: Your coach will introduce today's tech test: [Bank](../../individual_challenges/bank_tech_test.md)
 * 10.30am: You'll work solo on the tech test.
 * 5.00pm: You'll review your code in pairs.
 * 5.30pm: We'll review your code in a group.

 #### Tuesday

 * 10.00am: We'll do a mini retro on yesterday's work.
 * 10.15am: Your coach will introduce the next tech test: [Gilded rose](../../individual_challenges/gilded_rose.md)
 * 10.30am - onwards: You'll work solo on the tech test.
 * 4.30pm: We'll do a mini retro on today's work.

 #### Wednesday
-* 10am - 11am: Careers session: Practice Tech Interviews

 * 11am: You'll work solo on the tech test.
 * 5.00pm: You'll review your code in pairs.
 * 5.30pm: We'll review your code in a group.